Ultimate-Uno/rules/README.md

 # Adding a rule
 This wouldn't be Ultimate UNO without some suggestions!
 If you want to add or omit a rule, [open a pull request](https://github.com/Ultimate-Uno/rules/pulls) and edit the rulebook to your liking (make sure to follow the "How to read the rules" section) and add a TL;DR in the pull request comment.
 If your addition to the rulebook is accepted, then congratulations, you are a contributor!

 If you wish to add a special card, I (ollin) will design one based on the rules and what you want the card to look like.
-Please note this isn't easy, I'm only just getting used to Inkscape.

 # Goal
 The first player to play all the cards in their hand wins. ~~in each round scores points for all the cards their opponents are left holding.
 The first to 500 points wins the game.~~

 # Set Up
 Each player draws a card.
 The player with the highest card value is the dealer.
-Each player is dealt 7 cards.
+Each player is dealt ~~7~~ 5 cards.
 Place the remaining cards face down in a pile.
 This will be the DRAW pile.
 Take one card from the DRAW pile and place it face up next to the DRAW pile to begin a DISCARD pile.
-If the first face up card from the DRAW pile is a Wild or a Wild +4, put the card back into the draw pile, shuffle it, then try again.
+If the first face up card from the DRAW pile is a ~~Wild or a Wild +4~~ special card (Skip, Draw +2, Wild, etc.), put the card back into the draw pile, shuffle it, then try again.

+Each player also draws 2 cards from the magic draw pile.

 # Special Cards